-My wife and I were once the proud owners and managers of a gym for about 7 years and we ran it like a family.
+I ran it like a family.
 A gym like no other.
 My little young family was intricately connected with hundreds of other families, making it one large huge extended family in this phase of our lives.
+I loved all the hundreds of relationships I had with the members along with the wider community.
+We won the Best Small Business Award for the Northern Beaches in one year and was a Finalist for many years.

 Stories … ahh … this is one of the things I miss – listening to the hundreds of individuals’ stories over the years.
 Was fascinating and I feel very blessed that I was able to listen to and help the members write chapters of their life stories.
 I also feel very blessed to experience life through other peoples’ experiences.